Milestones

 Established new business by launching SustainaCircuits™ multilayer PCB production solutions.

-Introduced world-class innovations including expanding FPC specifications to support thin- and thick-copper designs and launching 15nm copper nano filler.
+Introduced world-class innovations, including expanded FPC specifications for thin- and thick-copper designs, and launched 15 nm copper nano filler.

 1: PI stands for Polyimide, which is the base material for flexible substrates.